nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         - `n/` - Finds all orders with customer names that contain any of the keywords (case-insensitive).
 Keywords are space separated.
         - `d/` - Finds all orders with dish names that contain specified name (case-insensitive).
 This name can be multiple words.

+        The result list from find persists even if other commands are called and is only reset when `order list` or `order history` is called again.
+        Any index that accesses `order` will reference from this result list.

         Example:
         ```